Apply now through October 23, 2023

-The Spring 2023 Undergraduate Research Project Grant Application is available through InfoReady.
-Grants will be awarded on a rolling basis during the application period.
+The Fall 2023 Undergraduate Research Project Grant Application is now open.
+Apply through InfoReady anytime up until October 23.
 Funding will be for the 2023-2024 academic year.

 WHAT IS A PROJECT GRANT?